how to propagate swiss cheese plant (3 ways)

 I made the cut with plenty of space for the stem to reach the water.
 Once the cutting was comfortably resting in its new water-based home, I moved it to a bright spot with indirect light coming in through our large floor-to-ceiling windows.

-I suspect it will be a few days before I see a new root on my growing monstera adansonii plant.
+I suspect it will be a few days before I see a new root on healthy stem of my growing monstera adansonii plant.

 If you’re looking for a little DIY project, try making our propagation station for your plant cuttings.